 Please fill out the form at this link if you would like to request a Canvas course site.
-Requests are evaluated biweekly and additional information may be requested to ensure an appropriate fit for Canvas.
+Requests are evaluated regularly and additional information may be requested to ensure an appropriate fit for Canvas.

 Requests for new external LTI integrations for non-OPUS course containers will be not be supported.
 Non-OPUS course containers will, where licensing allows, have access to enterprise-licensed integrations within Canvas.

 Office 365 Groups